What is Eczema?

 - Craves salt, thirsty.
 Greasy, oily hair.
 Dry skin in general.
 Underweight.

-- Eczema from suppressed emotion, inner grief.
+- Eczema from suppressed emotions, inner grief.
 Avoids consolation, fuss.

 - Worse: warmth, salt, seashore, And menses, better: cool weather or bathing.